clamy54/BlackBox-Cue/README.md

 - **Remaining time** is always visible during playback, so you know exactly how much time is left before the next cue.
 - **Per-track fade-in and fade-out** with adjustable duration (0 to 10 seconds) for smooth transitions.
 - **Per-track end behavior**: one-shot, loop, or continue to the next pad -- configured once, reliable every time.
-- **Equal-power crossfade** between tracks for seamless transitions.
+- **Equal-power crossfade** between tracks for smooth transitions.
 In AUTO mode, the crossfade analyzes your music and automatically finds the best moment to transition, adapting to the tempo, key, and structure of each track.
 - **Audio output selection** lets you choose which audio device to use, directly from the main interface.
 - **Listen preview** in Edit Mode lets you hear the first seconds of a track on a separate audio output before going live.
 Requires a computer with at least two independent audio outputs.
 - **4-band parametric equalizer per pad**, with Low, Low Mid, High Mid, and High bands.
 Each band offers multiple filter modes (PEQ, VEQ, Low Cut, High Cut, Low Shelf, High Shelf) with adjustable frequency, gain, and Q. A real-time frequency response graph and spectrogram let you visualize the effect of your settings while previewing.